Heathfield Vets

 Hello, I’m Donné.

-After being a veterinary receptionist for some time in a busy small animal practice in Essex, I joined the Heathfield Vets team as Practice Manager in 2016 after completing my university studies.
+After many years as a veterinary receptionist in a busy, small animal veterinary practice in Essex, I joined the Heathfield Vets team as Practice Manager in 2016 after completing my Masters degree.

 Close